Tillage best management practices for continuous corn in the Minnesota River basin

 In summary, soil characteristics such as slope, drainage, and texture must be carefully considered when choosing a tillage system for continuous corn.
 On flat, poorly drained, fine-textured soils, moldboard plow tillage is usually best.
 On the other hand, conservation tillage practices can be used on those landscapes with 2 to 10 percent slopes, but management is critical for these systems to perform well.

-To order other publications in this series, contact your Minnesota County Extension Office, or outside of Minnesota, contact the Extension Store at (612) 625-8173.
+To order other publications in this series, contact your Minnesota County Extension Office.
 Titles in this series include:

 - Sediment Problems and Solutions for the Minnesota River (FO-6671).